Why Does The Earth Rotate? (Causes And Effects)

 The Earth is dynamic.
 Everything from windstorms to ocean waves is directly linked with the Earth’s constant motion’s predictable rhythms.
 Motion started back in the early days of the galaxy before the Earth had even formed.
 Geography is about appreciating “the big picture” to reveal geographic patterns and processes.
 It creates Earth’s environment and supports all living things.
 About 13.7 billion years ago, the universe began.

 About 4.5 billion years ago, a swirling cloud of gas and dust, called a solar nebula, collapsed under its gravity.
 It spun faster and faster and flattened into a disk.
-Almost all of the nebula’s material was sucked into the centre, forming the Sun.
+Almost all of the nebula’s material was sucked into the center, forming the Sun.
 But a tiny fraction of a percentage spun out.
 That formed the rest of the Solar System, including the Earth.
 We can still see the effects of this dramatic event in how the Earth and the rest of the planets and asteroids move throughout our solar system.

-The Earth spins or rotates from the North Pole through the planet’s centre to the South Pole on an imaginary axis.
+The Earth spins or rotates from the North Pole through the planet’s center to the South Pole on an imaginary axis.
 It takes the Earth under 24 hours, or one day, to spin once on its axis.
-The Earth is spinning at about 1600 kilometres per hour at the equator.
+The Earth is spinning at about 1600 kilometers per hour at the equator.
 The rotation of the Earth at the equator is still 13 times faster than the top speeds of a cheetah.

 The rotation of the Earth, or its spinning motion, is a result of its initial angular momentum acquired during its formation.
 Here’s a more detailed explanation: